 As remuneration for its services, the Depositary is entitled to receive a periodic charge and transaction fees out of the Scheme property.
-The periodic fee, which accrues daily and is payable monthly in arrears, is based on the value of the Scheme property on the last Business Day of the preceding month.
+The periodic fee, which accrues daily and is payable monthly in arrears on the last Business Day of each month, is based on the value of the Scheme property on the last Business Day of the preceding month and is determined at the Valuation Point on each Dealing Day.
 The fee is payable out of the Scheme Property.
-The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a minimum fee of £2,500 for the first year, £5,000 for the second year and £7,500 thereafter per annum (+ VAT).
+The rate of the periodic fee is agreed between the ACD and the Depositary and is subject to a current minimum of $\pounds7,500$.